-TABLE 7 - Physical modifications
+TABLE 8 - Physical modifications

 Physical modifications Direct 0-5 km Comment

-Shoreline reinforcement 0 10 Sea walls, boulders
+Shoreline reinforcement 0 5 Sea walls, boulders

 Embankments 0 0 NA

-Reclaimed land 0 0 NA
+Reclaimed land 0 1 Dunmanus Bay

 Capital dredging 0 0 NA

-Maintenance dredging 0 1 Shipping channels
+Maintenance dredging 0 0 NA

-Aggregate removal 0 1 10 km area
+Aggregate removal 0 0 NA

 Dumping at sea 0 0 NA

-Table 7 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
+Table 8 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
 These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.

-There are 10 instances of shoreline reinforcements, 1 area of maintenance dredging and 1 area of aggregate removal within 5 kilometres of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these modifications and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+There are 5 instances of shoreline reinforcements and 1 area of reclaimed land within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these modifications, the WFD morphology status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.